dataformsjs/dataformsjs/docs/jsx-loader.md

 }
 ```

 This also includes the JavaScript spread syntax which only has partial support for modern browsers.
-For example `...numbers` will work with Chrome, Firefox, Edge, etc but it will not work with the UC Browser which is widely used in Asian Countries.
+For example `...numbers` will work with Chrome, Firefox, etc but it will not work with all versions of Edge or the UC Browser which is widely used in Asian Countries.
 If you use the spread syntax in your app see additional notes in the [Advanced Usage] section of this document.

 ## Code Splitting :scissors: